nandobb1411/Site_dropship/Site_example/README.md

-# My_portfolio
+# DropShip
-this is a example site for a dropshipping plaftorm
+This was just an idea for a project that I had with some friends.